XGRIDS Pro Guide™ / Module 4: Positioning

 Module 4 Quick Field Guide

-Georeferencing method selection, RTK and PPK minimum requirements, GCP placement rules, control point marking procedure, and what happens when any of it is done wrong.
+Georeferencing method selection, RTK and PPK minimum requirements, GCP placement rules, control point marking procedure, and what happens if any of it is done wrong.

 Georeferencing Method Selection

 This decision must be made before leaving the office.
-The method cannot be added or changed after the scan is complete.
-Understand what each method produces before choosing one.
+It cannot be added or changed after the scan is complete.

 Method